-Congress continues to stall Lingayat issue ahead of 2018 Karnataka elections
+Karnataka elections: For Congress, the Lingayat issue now a double-edged sword

 He said the composition of the committee itself was wrong as it had no experts on the subject, and had no clarity on the methodology.
 “If all followers of Basavanna (12th century social reformer) are considered Lingayats, then they could have framed it in one line,” he said.
 Basavanna propagated a casteless and egalitarian society, and the followers of this line of thinking were called Lingayats.

 “Lingayat has an ideology of the left wing but are controlled by the right,” said Narendar Pani, political analyst and professor at the National Institute of Advanced Studies (NIAS).
 He said that once it got incorporated with the Veerashaiva, right-wing parties gradually took control.

 Pani said the Congress is likely to take the report forward as it will lead to a split in the BJP’s support base, even if it means losing just a few seats in Davangere district.

 Latest News »